KansasCityWomeninTechnology/cocktails-worksheets/docs/react/04-fact-generator/README.md

 We're going to want to somehow pull this into our _App.jsx_ file.
 Can you remember how we did that for _WelcomeHeader_?

 > [!HINT]
 > You'll want to `import FactGenerator from './FactGenerator';` then add the `<FactGenerator />` component to the return statement for the _App()_ function.
+Put it below `<WelcomeHeader />`.

 Woo hoo!
 We now have a button!
 However, the clicking the button doesn't do anything, yet.
 We'll fix this later.

-First, let's add an array of `personalFacts` to our _FactGenerator_.
+First, let's add an array of `personalFacts` (facts about _YOU_ to our _FactGenerator_.
 This array will need to go above the _FactGenerator_ arrow function.
 Remember that to declare an array, we need to use square brackets, and each array element needs to be separated by a comma.
-Since your facts will be sentences, and thus strings, you'll need to enclose each fact with either double or single quotes.
+Your facts will be strings, so you'll need to enclose each fact with either double (") or single (') quotes, whichever you like.
 It doesn't matter which you choose, but be sure to _be consistent_!

 > [!HINT]
-> It should look something like this:
+> It should look something like this (the following list is only an example):
 >
 > ```
-> / list of facts about me
+> // list of facts about me
 > const personalFacts = [
   "I have a unique talent or hobby that surprises people", "There's a place I've visited that changed my perspective on life",